Salem Radio Network News Monday, December 8, 2025

 In recent months, Circle has struck partnerships with traditional financial institutions and rolled out several initiatives to boost USDC circulation.

-Circle shares fell 5% before the bell.
-The stock has more than tripled from the IPO price since its debut .
+The company’s shares fell 10% on Wednesday.
+The stock has more than tripled over its IPO price since its listing in June, despite recent weakness.

 “It (stock move) could be due to the still elevated expectation for the growth of USDC reflected in valuation, as well as the potential launch of Arc native token which could impact the adoption of USDC,” Owen Lau, managing director at Clear Street, told Reuters.